The-Thunderbirds/Mint-Kart-Smart-Contracts/README.md

         - Setter function, which sets the fa2 contract associated with the current marketplace contract
      - create_twin:
         - Params: [itemId, tokenId, seller, warranty]
-        - Given a serial number of an item, this creates a twin NFT on-chain.
+        - This entry point can only be called by the MintkartFA2 contract.
+Given a serial number of an item, this creates a twin NFT on-chain.
     - buy:
       - Params: [itemId, buyer]
-      - Given the serial number, this transfers the specified to the ‘buyer’ address field.
+      - This entry point can only be called by the admin address (central server).
+Given the serial number, this transfers the specified to the ‘buyer’ address field.
     - replace_item:
       - Params: [tokenId, oldItemId, newItemId]
       - This entry point can only be called by the MintkartFA2 contract.
 This updates the item replacement history.